 To use your audio interface's inputs and outputs as effects sends & returns to a digital effects device, set your interface to Internal mode (unless it is already synchronized to an external clock source such as a DAT deck).
-You should then set your digital effects devices to accept an external digital clock so that they will synchronize themselves to Pro Tools.
-In the Pro Tools Hardware Setup dialog, set the input of the channel pair to which you have connected the digital effects device to Digital, and set the Sync Mode to Internal.
+Then, set your digital effects devices to accept an external digital clock so that they synchronize themselves to Pro Tools.
+In the Pro Tools Hardware Setup dialog, set the input of the channel pair to which vou have connected the digital effects device to Digital, and set the Sync Mode to Internal.